GVenters/WebDeveloperSkillset/Skills Overview.md

 * Visual Studio 2017 / VSTS
 * Test driven design and wider software testing
 * Bug and issues tracking best practices and tools
-* Build, release and deployment tools (inc CI tools)
+* Build, release and deployment tools (inc use of continuous integration (CI) practices and tools)
 * Configuration management and release management (pref git and associated toolset – combined with VSTS)
 * Docker and containerisation tools (for development and as part of CI/CD)
 * Use of agile methods and practices
 * Use and development of coding standards
+*

 ## Office and enterprise tools integration
 * Sharepoint integration